 ACTIVE

-Amino acid chains.
+TYPE: Amino acid chains.

 PROS: Powerful anti-aging ingredients, help activate different biological pathways resulting in higher anti-aging effects.